sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **105 _patch_ releases** (e.g. 4.9.1).
+Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **106 _patch_ releases** (e.g. 4.9.1).

 Each **_point release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_patch release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web) now.
 Lifetime Deal (LTD) available.

-### 7.1.3 (2024.07.08) - ASE Free and Pro
+### 7.1.4 (2024.07.15) - ASE Free and Pro

-* **[IMPROVED in Free and Pro] Admin Interface >> Show Custom Taxonomy Filters**: when set, will now use `$taxonomy->labels->all_items` instead of "All {post type plural label)" where "All" is hardcoded, albeit still internationalized.
-Props to [@jpagano](https://wordpress.org/support/users/jpagano/) for [suggesting this](https://wordpress.org/support/topic/use-taxonomy-labels-all_items-in-the-custom-taxonomy-filter-all-option/).
+* **[MILESTONE] ASE Free just reached [100,000 active installs](https://wordpress.org/plugins/admin-site-enhancements/advanced/)!** If you've been enjoying using ASE on your site(s), please consider writing [a quick 5-star review](https://wordpress.org/plugins/admin-site-enhancements/#reviews).
+Thank you!

+* **[IMPROVED in Pro] Utilities >> Search Engines Visibility Status**: will now automatically strip the trailing slash in the live / production site's URL added in the module's settings.
+This prevents "Settings >> Reading >> Discourage search engines from indexing this site" from being auto re-cchecked on the live / production site, when a trailing slash is included in the module's settings.
+Props to Henry R. for testing and reporting the issue in detail.

+* **[IMPROVED in Pro] Content Management >> Media Categories**: fixed an issue where the Screen Options tab is not clickable.
+Props to Steven Y. for reporting the issue and suggesting a fix for it.

-* **[IMPROVED in Pro] Utilities >> Email Delivery >> Email Delivery Log** added a feature to resend emails that failed during delivery attempt.
-You can also specify a different destination email, e.g. useful when, for example, there's a typo in the original destination email.
-Props to Mathijs V.D.B. for suggesting the improvement.
+* **[IMPROVED in Pro] Utilities >> Email Delivery >> Email Delivery Log**:

-* **[IMPROVED in Pro] Log In | Log Out >> Login Page Customizer**: if numeric values are entered in the logo width and height settings, the 'px' unit will be automatically added upon saving changes.
-This will prevent the logo from showing up in the default 84x84 pixels.
-Props to Matt B. for prompting the improvement.
+  * Make the Resend button / feature available for entries with 'Successful' status as well.
+Props to Mathijs V.D.B. for the suggestion.
+  * Added feature to **delete individual log entries** and to **clear the whole log**.
+Props to Francois G. for suggesting this feature.

+* **[FIXED in Free and Pro] ASE Settings**: layout fixes for RTL languages, e.g. Arabic.

-* **[TRANSLATION in Free and Pro]** Added Arabic translation.
-ASE is now translated into 19 languages:
+* **[TRANSLATION in Free and Pro]** Added Slovak translation.
+ASE is now translated into 20 languages:
   * **Chinese (China)**: ASE Free and Pro (completed).
 Props to [@bricksvip](https://profiles.wordpress.org/bricksvip/).
   * **Portuguese (Brazil)**: ASE Free and ASE Pro (completed).
 Props to [Dennis F.](https://profiles.wordpress.org/dnn/), [denisgomesfranco](https://profiles.wordpress.org/denisgomesfranco/), [Denison C.](https://profiles.wordpress.org/denisoncarlos/) and [@ofmarconi](https://profiles.wordpress.org/ofmarconi/).
   * **Hungarian**: ASE Free and Pro (completed).
 Props to [R. József G.](https://profiles.wordpress.org/radicsjg/).